groupdocs-conversion/GroupDocs.Conversion-Docs/mcp/use-cases/on-premise-document-conversion.md

 * **Transport:** the AI client *starts the server as a child process* and communicates over standard input/output.
 The server never listens on a network socket — there is nothing to firewall, nothing to expose.
 * **Data path:** agent → local server → local filesystem.
 Documents are read from and written to the folders you configure; no document content is transmitted anywhere.
 * **Network use:** only at install time (pulling the package from nuget.org or the image from ghcr.io/docker.io).
-At runtime the server makes no outbound calls.
+At runtime the server makes no outbound calls with a license file; metered licensing reports usage and needs egress — see [License management](#license-management).
 In an air-gapped segment, pre-pull the image or pre-cache the package and pin the version.
 * **Telemetry:** none.
 The server does not phone home, and the engine processes documents in-process.

 Note the distinction that matters for review: the **documents** stay local unconditionally.
 The **prompts** go wherever your AI client's model runs — with a cloud-hosted assistant, your instruction text ("convert invoice.pdf") reaches the model, but the invoice itself never does.
-Pair the server with a locally-hosted model (as in our [n8n self-hosted walkthrough](https://blog.groupdocs.com/conversion/agentic-document-conversion-with-n8n-and-mcp/)) and the entire loop stays inside the perimeter.
+Pair the server with a locally-hosted model and the entire loop stays inside the perimeter.

 ## Docker deployment inside the perimeter